Financial Aid Programs

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 This grant is for undergraduates with exceptional ﬁnancial need.
 At UCC, this grant is awarded to students with a 0 EFC until funds are exhausted.
 Students must be enrolled at least half-time (6cr) in an eligible program.
-FSEOG can be awarded Summer through Spring terms.
+FSEOG can be offered Summer through Spring terms.

 Federal Work-Study (FWS)

 FWS is designed to provide jobs for students with financial need to assist with paying for educational expenses.
-FWS is awarded subject to funding availability to students who indicate an interest on their FAFSA, apply early, and who demonstrate need.
+FWS is offered subject to funding availability to students who indicate an interest on their FAFSA, apply early, and who demonstrate need.
 FWS funds must be earned through part-time employment authorized by the Financial Aid Ofﬁce.
 Students must be enrolled at least half-time (6cr) in an eligible program.
-FWS can be awarded Summer through Spring terms.
+FWS can be offered Summer through Spring terms.

 State Financial Aid Program